Career Development Award: how to apply

 a.
 Curriculum Vitae.
 Your CV must include university grades for all degrees.

 c.
 Synopsis.
 Description of the previous research and an abstract of the proposed project (the Synopsis should not exceed one, double-spaced page with a one-inch margin on each side, excluding bibliography).

 d.
 Scientific Proposal: Upload a description of your proposed research.
 This should be described in English in sufficient detail to enable the reviewing committees to appraise it.
 A level of detail typical of a scientific journal article is appropriate.
 Review committees will be asked to evaluate the quality of the candidate, the originality and feasibility of the proposed research and the overall contribution that the research could make to the specific area of science.
 The narrative should not exceed 15 pages (double-spaced with one-inch margin on each side, excluding bibliography and images).
 Include the following sections:

 - Introduction: a brief summary of preliminary work or other background material.

 - Objectives: a description of what is to be accomplished over three years including an explanation of why the candidate considers this is important for the advancement of this scientific area.

-- Scope of Research: a summary of the design and methodologies to be applied.
+- Scope of Research: a summary of the design and methodologies to be applied, and experimental plan.

 - Host Institution: a short summary of the academic record of the proposed host institute and an explanation of why the project should be conducted in that particular host institute.

-- Bibliography: list publications separately to the five-page narrative.
+- Bibliography: list publications separately to the fifteen-page narrative.

 e.
 Budget.Upload a detailed budget (including assumptions) outlining personnel, equipment, travel, supplies, meeting costs, overhead and taxes, if relevant.